 In addition, drivers also must file an accident report to the California Department of Motor Vehicles within 10 days if the crash resulted in an injury or death, or if it caused more than $1,000 in property damage.

-You can get the police report in Sacramento should you need it for legal purposes.
+You should obtain the police report in Sacramento in case you need it for legal purposes.
 You can request it in writing from the Sacramento Police Department, or by visiting the city’s police station on Freeport Boulevard.
-The cost to obtain the report is $5, and the person requesting it needs to be either someone directly involved in the accident or their legal representation.
+The cost to obtain the report is $5, and the person requesting it needs to be either someone directly involved in the accident or their legal representative.

 Shortly after the accident, your insurance company may contact you to ask for a settlement.
 It’s in their best interest to settle the claim quickly and with the lowest possible cost for them, so avoid signing or verbally agreeing to anything.